 SNC-Lavalin and Atkins recognise the need to build a strong and diverse workforce in the engineering sector and we are fully supportive of increasing the number of women working in the sector.
 As a proud sponsor of the Women in Rail Awards 2019 we look forward to celebrating the success of those already working in the sector who are helping to shape the future of the UK’s rail networks.

 These awards are a great place to showcase the wonderfully skilled women working in engineering across the UK and we’re delighted to be able to contribute to this great initiative.
 Celebrating their achievements will help encourage more women to become engineers help build a more diverse workforce.

 Railway Industry Association

+RIA’s membership is active across the whole of railway supply, covering a diverse range of products and services and including both multi-national companies and SMEs (60% by number).
 RIA works to promote the importance of the rail system to UK plc, to help export UK expertise around the globe and to share best practice and innovation across the industry.

 BAM Nuttall has a reputation for doing things differently and for challenging the norm.
 Our culture inspires our people not to accept the status quo but to push the boundaries and go that little bit further.

 BAM is a leading edge supplier of civil engineering services as a principal contractor on major infrastructure projects.
 As founding members of the Institute of Collaborative Working we embrace the concept of developing close relationships with our customers, stakeholders and suppliers at the earliest stage of the project life cycle to develop the optimum solution for project development and delivery.

 As part of the international Royal BAM Group, we are striving to be at the forefront of digitalisation by using cutting edge design, visualisation tools and keeping close to our customers evolving requirements.
 Our 2020 Strategy drives BAM towards building the present and creating the future to realise a net positive impact on climate, resources and local communities.